 Signature Validation

-The signature present on the assertion MUST be successfully verified.
+The signature present on the <saml2p:Response> message, and optionally on the <saml2:Assertion>, MUST be successfully verified.

 The public key being used to verify the signature MUST appear in the issuing Identity Provider’s metadata record (as a <ds:X509Certificate> or <ds:KeyValue> element under the <ds:KeyInfo> element).